 How Stock Trends Make Technical Analysis Easier

 There are a few reasons why one would opt for Stock Trends.
 Through their unique proprietary design, Stock Trends utilizes proven technical analysis methods to do a few things.
 For starters, it categorizes the price movement of stocks based on a 40-week history.
-By using unique and simple graphical symbols, Stock Trends provides users with stock market analysis tools and methodologies.
+Using unique and simple graphical symbols, Stock Trends provides users with stock market analysis tools and methodologies.

-Based on this analysis, stocks are categorized into two Trend Categories: Bullish or Bearish.
+Based on this analysis, stocks are categorized into two Trend Categories: Bullish and Bearish.
 Additionally, stocks are given one of six Price Trend Indicator Symbols: Bullish Crossover, Strong Bullish, Weak Bullish, Bearish Crossover, Strong Bearish, or Weak Bearish.

-Why Are Stock Trends Categories, Indicator Symbols and Trend Counters Useful?
+Stock Categories, Indicator Symbols and Trend Counters

 Technical analysis should be easy, right?
 At this point, it is safe to say that Stock Trends will simplify your life.
 Investors and traders can quickly filter through stock listings using Stock Trends simple graphical symbols and trend counters.
 With all the work done, you can easily evaluate a stock’s current price and recent price movements within a longer-term trend perspective.
 Using Stock Trends, traders can look for familiar patterns to determine when to buy and sell individual stocks.

 Unlike many other trading systems, Stock Trends publishes the results of its trading strategies for all to see and assess.
 Since other trading firms refuse to disclose and publish the details of their historical trading results, it gives credence to Stock Trends.